|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Lamingtons are a quintessential part of every Australian's childhood.
-The little sponge cake is dipped in chocolate icing and then rolled in desiccated coconut.
+Lamingtons are a quintessential part of every Australian's childhood and are made of pieces of sponge cake that are dipped in chocolate icing and then rolled in desiccated coconut.
 These little treats are sold at school fairs and bake sales around the country.
-These days, Lamingtons are also commercially produced, however, they don't taste as good as the homemade versions.
+These days, lamingtons are also commercially produced; however, they don't taste as good as homemade versions.

-To make these Lamingtons extra special you can fill them with fresh whipped cream and strawberry jam.
+To make lamingtons, a sponge cake is baked, cut into squares, and then coated in chocolate icing and unsweetened coconut.
+To make these cakes extra special you can fill them with fresh whipped cream and strawberry jam.

 - 2 large eggs